Last Updated on January 3, 2021 by Lori Geurin

 Food #2: Almonds

-Nuts have been shown to extend the lives of practically every population ever studied suggesting, that like beans, they pass along significant health benefits.
+Nuts have been shown to extend the lives of practically every population ever studied.
+This suggests, that like beans, they pass along significant health benefits.

 These benefits also apply to the eyes.
-Researchers have found that almonds contain a type of antioxidant which specifically helps protect the sensitive tissues that make up the retina from experiencing damage.
-This, in turn, helps to stave off long-term, sight-related conditions, like macular degeneration.
+Researchers have found that almonds contain a type of antioxidant that specifically helps protect the sensitive tissues that make up the retina from experiencing damage.
+This helps prevent long-term, sight-related conditions, like macular degeneration.

 Food #3: Dark Berries